 More and more of the 27 million homes in the UK are taking control of their energy bills and switching each year.
-There are now over 70 energy suppliers in the UK that you can turn to for your gas or electricity (or both).
+There are over 50 energy suppliers in the UK that you can turn to for your gas and/or electricity.
 Comparison sites have made comparing energy prices easy, but how much do you actually know about the suppliers you could switch to?

 The UK energy market is becoming increasingly diverse with new energy companies popping up and disappearing all the time.
 This helps keep the market competitive and is great that consumers have so much choice, but the number of options can be overwhelming!

 We’ve put energy-review.co.uk together to help you when choosing a new energy supplier!
-Sure comparison sites can give you a good indication of who will be the cheapest supplier but what is that energy’s customer service like?
-What do current customers think?
+Sure comparison sites can give you a good indication of who will be the cheapest supplier but what is that energy suppliers’ customer service like?
 How green is their energy?
+Are they right for you?

 We collate all this information into a comprehensive review, so you have access to everything you need to quickly assess if an energy supplier is right for you.